Nausea and Vomiting—Adult

-- Eat foods from all the food groups as much as you are able.
-This will ensure that you get proper nutrition.
+- Eat foods from all the food groups.
+This will ensure proper nutrition.

-- Slowly build your way up to drinking larger amounts of clear liquids such as water, juice, or broth.
+- Slowly drink larger amounts of clear liquids like water, juice, or broth.

 - Do not eat solid foods until vomiting has passed.

-- Do not stop taking your medications unless advised by your doctor.
+- Do not stop taking medicine unless advised to do so.

 - Eat small meals throughout the day.